 Bagwell Hall served as a dormitory and was built by Hobart Brown Upjohn.
 It was named for Eugene Cleveland Bagwell, an alumnus in civil engineering.
 It was financed by the Public Works Administration.

-The original D.H.
-Hill Jr. Library (in what later became Brooks Hall) was designed by Hobart Brown Upjohn and named for Daniel Harvey Hill, Jr., the first faculty member to oversee the library.
+The original D. H. Hill Jr. Library, in what later became Brooks Hall, was designed by Hobart Brown Upjohn and named for Daniel Harvey Hill Jr., the first faculty member to oversee the library.

-The original D.H.
-Hill Jr. Library is dedicated (this building later became Brooks Hall).
-The contents of the library had been moved into the building the previous autumn, marking the first time there was an entire building designated as the library.
+The original D. H. Hill Jr. Library was dedicated in the building later known as Brooks Hall.
+The contents of the library were moved into the building the previous fall, marking the first time there was an entire building designated as the library.

 Polk Hall was built by Hobart Brown Upjohn and named for Leonidas LaFayette Polk.